Emirp

-An emirp (an anadrome of prime) is a prime number that results in a different prime when its decimal digits are reversed.
+An emirp (pronounced /'i:m@rp/ or /'Em@rp/, an anadrome of prime) is a prime number that results in a different prime when its decimal digits (digits in base 10) are reversed.
 This definition excludes the related palindromic primes.
 The term reversible prime is used to mean the same as emirp, but may also, ambiguously, include the palindromic primes.